 “I obtained the clinical social work skills needed to help children and families who are facing poverty, mental illness and trauma.
 I have also incorporated my education about the human-animal-environment connection to create Greencare programs that provide animal-assisted and nature-based interventions to children.”

 GSSW alumni Carina Kellenberger and Dana Schultz use horses to help treat people who are working through trauma, grief, PTSD, mental health disorders and adverse life events.

 A conservation social work course took Graduate School of Social Work students to Kenya, where they discovered how the lives of humans and threatened species intersect.

 Jazzy Salter chose to pursue her Master of Social Work degree with the Animal-Assisted Social Work (AASW) Certificate through the Graduate School of Social Work and Institute for Human-Animal Connection because of the many different career paths available, including animal welfare.

-Upcoming Early Application Deadline: Summer and Fall 2023 Denver Campus MSW Program and Denver Campus Advanced-Standing MSW Program
+Upcoming Final Application Deadline: Summer 2023 Denver Campus Advanced-Standing MSW Program